ic-cubesat/javascript101/presentation.md

 console.log(square()); // Not even that is an error!
 Returns NaN.
 ```

-Arguments are always optional (i.e. no "not enough arguments passed" errors),
-and can be of any type so **be careful**.

 ---

 # Functions .small[(or *where things start to get interesting*)]

-Variables defined inside a function are local, i.e. won't be accessible from
+* Variables defined inside a function are local, i.e. won't be accessible from
 outside the function (unless you forget the `var` keyword).
-Primitive types are passed by value.
+* Primitive types are passed by value.
 If a function changes a property
 of an object, the change will be visible outside the function.

 ```javascript